Best Charities for Breast Cancer Research

 As a beauty blogger, I'm inundated in the months leading up to and during Breast Cancer Awareness Month with pitches for all sorts of beauty products.
 Each brand aligns itself with the goal of raising funds by donating a certain percentage to the cause.

 I'm often discouraged when I see 10% assigned, or a vague statement and you're not really sure which charity the money is going to, or better still, that the money is going to a charity that spends more money on administrative costs than it does research and supporting the local community.

 I recently watched a broadcast on my local TV station which was promoting the Susan G. Komen Race For the Cure.
 The spokesperson said, quite proudly, "100% of 25% of your donation goes to research."
 You got that, right?
 In other words, 75% of your donation does not support research for breast cancer nor does it go to support local women battling the disease.

 As someone who knows plenty of women who have had breast cancer, as I'm sure you do too, it is disheartening.
 While I understand that administrative costs need to be paid, and 100% of your donation never goes directly to research, how can you find those charities that get very little promotion yet do the most for women with breast cancer?

-Breast Cancer Research Foundation (A+)
+National Breast Cancer Foundation

-National Breast Cancer Foundation (A+)
+Lynn Sage Breast Cancer Foundation